 Side note: In Scotland, all the beef was grass fed.
 I miss it!

 Here are some tips for a successful skillet of mince & tatties:

-- Most British recipes include processed gravy granules or cubes like OXO.
+- Most British recipes include processed gravy granules like Bisto (similar to OXO cubes).
 But we are making this a healthier, real food version by omitting them and making our own gravy.
 To give it extra flavor, I’m adding a homemade bouillon cube.
 (They’re so easy to make and keep in the freezer!)
 But, this is entirely optional.
 Homemade gravy makes this dish more traditional (cooks didn’t have granules and cubes a hundred years ago!)